KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help.md

 <br><br>

     A.inDiffPair('<net_name>')
-True if `A` has net that is part of the specified differential pair.
+True if `A` has a net that is part of the specified differential pair.
 `<net_name>` is the base name of the differential pair.
 For example, `inDiffPair('/CLK')` matches items in the `/CLK_P` and `/CLK_N` nets.
 <br><br>